-NOTICE OF 26TH ANNUAL GENERAL MEETING
+NOTICE OF 27TH ANNUAL GENERAL MEETING

-Notice is hereby given that the 26th Annual General Meeting of the members of Sistema Smart Technologies Limited (previously known as Sistema Shyam Teleservices Limited) will be held at 2:00 P. M. IST on Thursday, the 16th day of September, 2021 through Video Conferencing ("VC") / Other Audio Visual Means ("OAVM"), in light of the COVID-19 crisis and in accordance with Circular dated January 13, 2021 read with circulars dated April 8, 2020, April 13, 2020 and May 5, 2020 (collectively referred to as "MCA Circulars") issued by the Ministry of Corporate Affairs, Government of India to transact the following businesses:
+Notice is hereby given that the 27th Annual General Meeting of the members of Sistema Smart Technologies Limited (previously known as Sistema Shyam Teleservices Limited) will be held at 2:30 P. M. IST on Tuesday, the 27th day of September, 2022 through Video Conferencing ("VC") / Other Audio Visual Means ("OAVM"), to transact the following businesses: